 |

-Handlers should wear shoes/trainers and clothes (preferably white or light coloured) that are comfortable for running!
-Protective headwear is advised for those showing in-hand.
-The picture on the right is of a nicely turned-out 2 year old and handler but at SPSS shows and gradings no-one will be disadvantaged by their outfit so please don't use us as an excuse to go shopping (unless you want to that is!)!!. |
+An example of good turnout for the handler and ponies is shown on the right but at SPSS shows and gradings no-one will be disadvantaged by their outfit so please don't use us as an excuse to go shopping (unless you want to that is!)! |

 How do I change the owner's details in an SPSS passport?

-Note that the Head Office address to use is Sock Farm, Sock Farm, Chilthorne Domer, Yeovil, Somerset BA22 8QZ (as at top of this web page) NOT the New Barn Farm, Ludgershall address that may be printed in the passport - Head Office moved in 2004.
+Note that the Head Office address to use is The Last House, Keysoe Row West, Keysoe, Bedfordshire MK44 2JJ (as at the top of this webpage) NOT our previous addresses (Sock Farm, Chilthorne Domer & New Barn Farm, Ludgershall) that may be printed in the passport - the Studbook Office moved on 1st April 2014 and previously in 2005. |

 |